 - Problems with word recall.
 You know the old saying, “it’s on the tip of my tongue”?
 We all have problems finding the right words once in awhile, but if the senior is consistently struggling, it’s time for an assessment,

 Simple forgetfulness is different than a consistent pattern of memory problems.
 We have some great ideas for how to help a senior who is getting forgetful in our article, What Are Some Things To Do For Seniors With Memory Problems.

 There are many ways to keep an elderly mind sharp.
-From changing a senior’s diet to getting them exercising, socializing more often, learning new skills, or playing brain games, they’ll be better off for it.
+From changing a senior’s diet to socializing more often, learning new skills, or playing brain games, they’ll be better off for it.
 Not only can these activities act as bonding experiences, but they could help to prevent or hold off the development of Alzheimer’s and other diseases.